 The central pillar of this visa category is proving a genuine and subsisting relationship.
 Unlike married couples, unmarried partners must go the extra mile to demonstrate authenticity.
 You must show:

-- You’ve lived together continuously for that period (not just dated or travelled together)
+- You’ve lived together continuously or shared finances for that period (not just dated or travelled together)

 - Your relationship is exclusive and ongoing